5 signs of a hacked social media account

 Sounds obvious – right?
 But can you always tell?
 For instance, if several bloggers contribute posts to the same account, will you know who was supposed to post which article and when?
-And if you use a service like NetworkedBlogs to automatically publish links from your blog to your Twitter and Facebook accounts, do you really carefully check every tweet and post?
+This can be especially dangerous if you use a tool to help you share your blog posts over different social media channels.
+Let’s be honest: who really checks every tweet and post?

 If you notice unexpected posts on your social media accounts, delete them immediately and change your password.
 You might also want to consider a two factor authentication.

 2. Somebody logged into your account from an unusual location

-Most social media services these days enable you to check the location of the last logins – even if they tend to be approximate.
+Most social media services these days enable you to check the location of your last logins including the devices you logged in from.
 So if you are in Germany and you see that someone logged in on a different continent, chances are your account was hacked.

 Regularly check the locations where you supposedly logged in.
 If you notice an open session in an unexpected location, terminate it.
 A step-by-step guide on how to do that in Facebook can be found here.